13th Schaumburg Saxon Invitational

 Speed is fine, per traditional standards, but if you start spreading like on the NatCircuit, I'll just give up on flowing it.
+I usually flow on paper, but sometimes on a computer.
+So if you see me switch up from time to time don't worry because I'll always flow.
 Be sure to be clear and signpost effectively so that I know where you are on the flow.
 If I don't catch something, it's probably your fault.
 Sorry.

 I analyze the flow holistically, meaning you should establish a clear framework and then link back your contentions and impacts through that framework.
 If an argument is dropped be sure to call it out in your next speech and then I'll take it into consideration on the flow.
 You can extend cards, but that's not always necessary, but be sure to EXPLAIN IT if you do.
 Don't say, "Extend the New York Times analysis," and then move on cause that's not a real extension.
 You're better off extending 1 card and impacting it than 20 with no real elaboration.

-Finally, as I've learned though my experiences, have fun.
+Finally, as I've learned through my experiences, have fun.
 If I give you the L, it's not the end of the world.
-Trust me, it doesn't mean I hate you.
+Trust me it doesn't mean I hate you.
 Rather, it means that you can still learn and improve in your journey as a debater.
 Same with if you win.
-Always strive to improve you game, your speaking, and case writing.
+Always strive to improve your game, your speaking, and case writing.
 If you choose to be complacent with how you're doing, you'll never get to the next level where you want to be.

 Be respectful, professional, and confident.
 I'm pretty outgoing so never hesitate to ask me questions or reach out to me at a tournament.
 If something here hasn't been addressed, then ask me prior to the round :)